Flash is Bad

 This is the code:

 You need to copy it into a plain text file, name it something obvious and then change the file extension from txt to bat.
-I called my file CleanFlashRemains.bat and you can download it from this link.
+The code above is exactly what’s in my file which I called CleanFlashRemains.bat and you can download it from this link.

 Batch File Operation – quick description